crustio/crust-wiki/docs/storage-merchant.md

 sidebar_label: Storage Merchant
 ---

 Storage merchants are nodes in the Crust network that provide storage space.
-Storage merchants need to run sWorker modules for consensus on workload,  hard disks and network services, to support storage certification, storage services and retrieval services.
+Storage merchants need to run sWorker modules for consensus on workload,  hard disks, and network services, to support storage certification, storage services, and retrieval services.

 ### Storage incentives for merchants
 Storage merchants could receive the rewards after providing storage services.
 The rewards include two aspects: